albertoribeiro/goFundamentals/README.md

-# goFundamentals
+# goFundamentals course

 Designed at Google, Go is a C-like, static typed, readable and high-performance compiled programming language.
 Build in an era of multicore, has concurrency mechanisms at the heart of the language, which makes it ideal for high performance applications.

-learned in this course:
+## learned in this course:

 * Types
 * Interface system